lolmaus/config-store/README.md

 ### 3.1 The AsyncAdapter Helper

 Writing a robust async adapter from scratch is difficult.
-You have to handle debouncing (so dragging a slider doesn't DDOS your server), race conditions, and error handling.
+You have to handle race conditions (concurrent HTTP requests when dragging a slider or burst-clicking a button), as weel as error handling.

 We provide a helper class `AsyncAdapter` that handles this heavy lifting for you.
 It strictly enforces an "Envelope" pattern (`{ config, metadata }`) so you can easily handle server-side versioning (e.g. `dataVersion` or `updatedAt`) alongside your data.